bogkonstantin/android_income_sms_gateway_webhook/README.md

 * Built-in test message sender and error log viewer.
 * No cloud services or user registration required.

+## Help Improve This Project

+If you've used or tested it, please take a minute to fill out [this short survey](https://forms.gle/c5YY7C81X33VjxyZ8) – it helps me understand real-world usage and prioritize new features.
+Thank you!

 ## Download apk

 Download apk from [release page](https://github.com/bogkonstantin/android_income_sms_gateway_webhook/releases)